vanamayaswanth/Crypto_Sentence_analysis/README.md

 3. train_test_method
 4. Bulding different models and fits the best
 5. test on the new data
-6. saveing into the pickel
+6. saving into the pickel
 7. creating the pipeline

 In this Task i have completed as min of 85% by using the fine tunning for the Bagging